 I think it is best to prepare for a “recovery” of 3-4 weeks (longer if strenuous work) after tummy tuck surgery.
 Descriptions of recovery times shorter than this, in my opinion, is over-promising.

+I do have another word of advice for you.
+Patients who are about to undergo tummy tuck surgery spend a lot of time thinking about the physical preparation for the procedure (for example weight loss issues) but do not spend a lot of time thinking about the emotional aspects.
 It is not uncommon for patients who undergo the procedure to experience severe “mood swings”.
 These emotions may range from depression ( “why did I do this to myself”) to elation (which may lead to over activity).
 I think it is helpful to be aware that these emotional swings do occur postoperatively.

 It is not unusual for some patients to require several months before they regain preoperative strength/stamina/energy levels.
 What I have observed is that many patients are about 70 to 80% of their energy level at the 4 to 6 weeks post op period and may require 3 to 4 months before they are 100%.